 2) Educate yourself.

-Learn everything you can about the foreclosure process in your state so that you know what to expect, remain aware of what’s happening and understand what will coming next.
+Learn everything you can about the foreclosure process in your state so that you know what to expect, remain aware of what’s happening, and understand what will come next.

 3) Gather your resources.